Estadio Atanasio Girardot

 Extra stadium info – Estadio Atanasio Girardot

 The Estadio Atanasio Girardot, which is named after a Colombian revolutionary leader, is among the main sports venues in Colombia.
 The venue opened with a football match between Atlético Nacional and Alianza Lima from Peru.
 The game ended in a 2-2 draw.
 In 2001, the stadium was one of the venues for the Copa América.
 The South American championship for national football teams was won by Colombia for the first time in their history.
-Atlético Nacional use the stadium for home games.
-They were founded in 1947 under a different name.
+Atlético Nacional and Deportivo Independiente Medellín use the stadium for home games.

-Atlético Nacional won the Colombian top-flight football league various times.
-They became the first football club from Medellín with 10 top-division titles.
-In 1989, Atlético Nacional became the first Colombian club with a Copa Libertadores title.
-In 2016, they won the South American championship for football clubs again in front of tens of thousands of fans in Medellín.
-The same year, Atlético Nacional finished third place in their first-ever FIFA Club World Cup participation.
+Atlético Nacional and Deportivo Independiente Medellín won the Colombian top-flight football league various times.
+Atlético Nacional became the first football club from Medellín with 10 top-division titles.
+In 1989, they became the first Colombian club with a Copa Libertadores title.
+In 2016, Atlético Nacional won the South American championship for football clubs again in front of tens of thousands of fans in Medellín.
+The same year, they finished third place in their first-ever FIFA Club World Cup participation.
 Real Madrid from Spain won the tournament after defeating the Kashima Antlers from Japan in the final.
 68,000 people attended the game in Yokohama.